Neighbours: The Finale: Plot

-Everyone gathers at the rotunda for Toadie and Melanie's wedding, while Mike visits Jane and invites her to take a ride with him.
-Paul goes after Terese when she leaves the ceremony, and she tells him that she loves and accepts him for who he is.
-As Mike and Jane leave the street, Scott and Charlene Robinson turn up and realise no one is home.
-Scott then stops Charlene entering through the open window at Number 24.
-Mike tells Jane about his break-up with Sam's mother and that they should accept that they are damaged, but not forgo trying to be happy.
-Meanwhile, Paul calls Shane, who is in bed with Izzy, to cancel the sale of the hotel.
+Everyone gathers for Toadie and Melanie's wedding, while Mike visits Jane.
+Paul and Terese reconcile after the ceremony, and Paul then cancels the hotel sale.
+Scott and Charlene Robinson turn up on Ramsay Street and realise no one is home.
+Scott then stops Charlene entering through an open window at Number 24.
+Mike tells Jane about his break-up with Sam's mother and that, while they are emotionally damaged, they should try to be happy.
 The wedding party relocates to the street for the reception.
-Aaron Brennan, and David and Leo Tanaka, learn that Paul and Terese have reconciled and are staying in Erinsborough, which prompts them to stay too.
-Nicolette Stone also agrees to stay and commits to her relationship with Kiri Durant.
-Elly Conway returns for Chloe and they kiss, finally committing to each other.
-At the Kennedys, everyone watches congratulatory video messages for Toadie and Melanie from their friends.
-This convinces the coupleto also not move away, which delights Karl and Susan.
-Clive tells Jane and Mike that he is going to Los Angeles to figure out what he wants.
-Jane reconciles her friendship with Paul and Shane reveals that he bought Number 24, before pointing her in the direction of Scott and Charlene.
-Toadie assures Amy that things will work out for her, and discloses that she found a sperm donor, implying it is someone he knows.
-Mike reveals to Jane and Sam that he has matched Shane's offer on Number 24 and is going to ask Susan for some work at Erinsborough High.
-Mike then tells Jane that he is still in love with her and she agrees to resume their relationship.
-At Number 28, Susan tells Karl that she knows what she is going to write for the history book.
-She is then seen on the street watching everyone interact, as she mentions the established community present upon her family's arrival.
-She talks about the many families on the street over the years, the romances, the friendships that could have been, the way the street brings people back, and those who have died.
-She concludes that you have to acknowledge and celebrate the good and the bad.
-Karl, Paul, Terese and Toadie join her, before Paul goes up to the balcony of Number 24 with Scott, Charlene, Harold, Jane and Mike.
-As Philip Martin appears and goes to shake Toadie's hand, he accidentally lets go of a balloon he was tying up and it floats up above the street, before exploding and showering everyone with confetti.
+Aaron Brennan, and David and Leo Tanaka, decide to stay in Erinsborough when they learn that Paul and Terese have reconciled.
+Nicolette Stone agrees to stay and resumes her relationship with Kiri Durant, while Elly Conway and Chloe reconcile.
+Toadie and Melanie decide to stay on Ramsay Street after watching congratulatory video messages.
+Clive tells Jane and Mike that he is going to Los Angeles.
+Jane reconciles her friendship with Paul.
+Amy tells Toadie that she found a sperm donor, implying it is someone he knows.
+Mike reveals to Jane and Sam that he has matched Shane's offer to buy Number 24 and will seek work at Erinsborough High.
+Mike confesses his love for Jane, and they resume their relationship.
+Susan decides what to write in the history book.
+She then walks through Ramsay Street as her book introduction is voiced over the scene.
+Various residents celebrate in the street as a floating balloon bursts, showering everyone with confetti.